- Cultural fit, service quality and flexible approach key to deal

 Managed IT Services provider Littlefish has been appointed by the Children and Family Court Advisory and Support Service (Cafcass) to deliver a range of IT managed services to support its newly disaggregated approach to IT service procurement and delivery.

-The initial three-year deal, worth £7.5m, demonstrates the capacity and capability of Littlefish, and includes the provision of 24/7/365 Service Desk; end user and desktop support; connectivity; cloud application management; service availability and business continuity; security; service integration and management; IT innovation and transformation; and transition.
+The initial three-year deal, worth £7.5m, demonstrates the capacity and capability of Littlefish, and includes the provision of 24/7/365 Service Desk; end user and IT support; connectivity; cloud application management; service availability and business continuity; cyber security; service integration and management; IT innovation and transformation; and transition.